 There are two types of backflow — backpressure backflow and backsiphonage.

 Backpressure backflow occurs when the pressure of the nonpotable system exceeds the positive pressure in the water distribution lines; that is, the water pressure within an establishment’s plumbing system exceeds that of the water distribution system.
-For example, there is a potable water connection to a hot water boiler system that is not protected by an approved backflow preventer.
-If pressure in the boiler system increases to a point that it exceeds the pressure in the water distribution system, a backflow from the boiler to the public water system may occur.
+For example, the pressure in a hot water boiler system increases to a point that it exceeds the pressure in the water distribution system, a backflow from the boiler to the public water system may occur.

-A downstream pressure that is greater than the potable water supply pressure causes backpressure backflow.
 Backpressure can result from an increase in downstream pressure, a reduction in the potable water supply pressure or a combination of both.
-Boiler pumps, pressure pumps or temperature increases in boilers can create increases in downstream pressure.
 Reductions in potable water supply pressure occur whenever the amount of water being used exceeds the amount of water being supplied, such as during water line flushing, fire fighting or breaks in water mains.

 A backflow preventer is a method or mechanical device to prevent backflow and provides a physical barrier to backflow.

 The City of Ridgefield’s Cross Connection Control Program requires any customer who has a backflow prevention device to test their backflow assemblies:

 - Annually by a certified backflow assembly tester

 Annual inspection of Backflow prevention devices is mandated by RMC 13.55.040.